-- There is a system of performance management and review embedded within the Authority's management structure and processes.
-The Corporate Risk Management Plan 2022-25 (CRMP) sets out the Authority's key objectives and these are broken down into annual delivery plans.
-These plans, along with any areas for improvement identified as part of the HMICFRS assessment, are monitored by the CRMP Assurance Board (which is made up of SLT members) and managed by the individual departmental management teams.
-The Board uses a performance management framework to monitor progress against the CRMP targets and HMICFRS recommendations. - 4.10 Performance against the CRMP is reviewed in the Annual Statement of Assurance published each year.
+- 4.7 There is a system of performance management and review embedded within the Authority's management structure and processes.
+The 2019/22 Strategic Plan set out the Authority's key objectives and these are reflected in annual departmental business plans.
+These plans have been monitored by the Programme and Performance Board (which is made up of SLT members) and managed by the individual departmental management teams. - 4.8 Performance against the Strategic Plan is reviewed in the Annual Statement of Assurance published each year. - 4.9 A new performance management framework was developed early in the life of the Strategic Plan to improve the management of organisational performance and to increase accountability to the community in respect of the way that services are delivered.